 De Waal has had major interventions in museums and public collections, including the Victoria and Albert Museum, Waddesdon Manor, Tate Britain and the National Museum of Wales.
 In Autumn 2013, Edmund opened his first show in New York at the Gagosian Gallery.
 A commission of suspended vitrines, titled Atmosphere, opened in May 2014 for Turner Contemporary in Margate, which will hang in the Sunley Gallery until February 2015.
 Another public work, Lichtzwang, is on display over the course of Summer 2014 in a neo-classical temple in Vienna's Volksgarten.
 This marks the beginnings of an on-going relationship with the Kunsthistoriches Museum as de Waal prepares an exhibition for the museum itself to open in 2016.
 Other future projects include working at the Schindler House in LA in 2015 and with David Chipperfield Architects for a series of new works for London Victoria.

 De Waal is also known as a writer.
-His recent book, Hare with the Amber Eyes, which traces his family history, has been an international bestseller and won many literary prizes.
+His book, The Hare with Amber Eyes, which traces his family history, has been an international bestseller and won many literary prizes.
 In 2015, he was awarded the Wyndham-Campbell Prize for non-fiction: please click here for further information.
+In 2015 he released 'The White Road: a pilgrimage of sorts'.

 Please click the link below for information on Edmund de Waal's project at the Royal Academy of Arts, from 26 September 2015 -- 3 January 2016.